JaydenM-C/AusErdle/README.md

 AusErdle is a phonemic version of the popular game [Wordle](https://www.powerlanguage.co.uk/wordle/).

-Instead of working with the regular 26 characters of the English alphaebet, AusErdle works with the 44 [phonemes](https://www.britannica.com/topic/phoneme) of Australian English (contrastive sound segments).
+Instead of working with the regular 26 characters of the English alphabet, AusErdle works with the 44 [phonemes](https://www.britannica.com/topic/phoneme) of Australian English (contrastive sound segments).

 One of the tricky things will be vowels.
 In written Australian English, we use just a handful of letters (a, e, i, o, u, sometimes w and y) to represent [20 different](https://australianlinguistics.com/speech-sounds/vowels-au-english/) contrastive vowel sounds.
 In regular Wordle, you can use this to your advantage with a clever vowel-heavy guess.
 AusErdle will be less forgiving, since all 20 vowel phonemes are uniquely represented.